Saturday, November 28, 2020

 And that's it.
 That's all the prep that I can do in advance, spread over four days.
 Tomorrow, I have to make gravy and mix it with the turkey, cook the sausage with the mushrooms and make a thick béchamel, and par-cook the lasagne.
 After that, Ann and I will assemble the lasagna and put it in the oven.

-Thanksgiving Day, November 26, 2020
+Thursday (Was Thanksgiving Day, November 26, 2020)

 Ann and I decide that we'd like to eat late afternoon, four or so, which means that we need do nothing in the kitchen before one in the afternoon.
 After working out in the garage and doing some yard work on the first non-rainy day in many days, I come in, wash up, and get to cooking.
+The final prep and assembly takes an hour and the lasagne takes 65-70 minutes or so in the oven.
+Allow an additional half hour or so for the lasagna to cool; it will be far easier to slice and serve when not scalding.

 Roux for Gravy

-When the pan stops crackling, I add the flour, two big heaping spoonsful.
+When the pan stops crackling, add the flour, two big heaping spoonsful.
 A word of warning: adding damp flour to smoking hot fat is not something you should do haphazardly.
 The hot fat will flash the water in the flour to steam immediately and it may erupt violently in a volcano of superheated roux.
 There is a reason in the bayous that they call roux Cajun Napalm.
 Perhaps you should add flour to cool or cooler fat.

 Pork Sausage, Rehydrated and Chopped Porcini, and Pancetta Butter